If you are interested in undertaking part of your studies abroad then Erasmus may be of interest to you.

 Profile: Charlotte Harrison

-Visual Communication student Charlotte Harrison is part of the University's Erasmus Exchange programme.
+Visual Communication student Charlotte Harrison was one of those who took part in the University's Erasmus Exchange programme.